 Screencast videos can take many forms:

-Suggested tool: Screencastify (Google Chrome) and Screencast-O-Matic (web browser)
+Suggested tool: Screencastify (Google Chrome) and the Flipgrid screencasting option (web browser)

 Creating a website can be pretty comprehensive.
 If you want your students to summarize everything on a single, attractive, multimedia-rich page, then some of these single-page web design tools may be a great option.